National Trust: Art collection

-Since its founding in 1895, the trust has gradually expanded its collection of art, mostly through whole property acquisitions.
+Since its founding in 1895, the National Trust has gradually expanded its collection of art, mostly through whole property acquisitions.
 From 1956 until the post was removed in 2021, there was a curator of pictures and sculpture.
 The first was St John (Bobby) Gore, who was appointed "Adviser on Paintings" in 1956.
 He published catalogues of the pictures at Upton House, Polesden Lacey, Buscot Park, Saltram House, and Ascott House.
 His successor in 1986 was Alastair Laing, who cared for the works of art at 120 properties and created the exhibition In Trust for the Nation, held at the National Gallery in 1995–96.
 From 2009 until 2021, the curator was David Taylor, who approved photographs of the Trust's 12,567 oil paintings to be included in the Public Catalogue Foundation's searchable online archive of oil paintings, available since 2012.
 Artists represented in the Trust's collections include Rembrandt (whose Self-portrait wearing a white feathered bonnet which is now displayed at Buckland Abbey was recently re-attributed to the artist), Hieronymous Bosch, El Greco, Peter Paul Rubens, Angelica Kauffmann, and Stanley Spencer.

 From the 1980s to 2001 the Trust commissioned artists to create works depicting National Trust places with their "Foundation for Art", and in 2009 launched its contemporary art programme entitled "Trust New Art" in a joint venture with Arts Council England and Arts Council of Wales.
-As part of this programme the Trust has worked with over 200 artists to create new artworks inspired by their places including: Jeremy Deller, Anya Gallaccio, Antony Gormley, Sir Richard Long, Serena Korda, Marcus Coates and Katie Paterson.
+As part of this programme, the Trust has worked with over 200 artists to create new artworks inspired by their places including: Jeremy Deller, Anya Gallaccio, Antony Gormley, Sir Richard Long, Serena Korda, Marcus Coates and Katie Paterson.

 Coastline and countryside

 The National Trust is the largest private landowner in the United Kingdom.
 The Trust's land holdings account for almost 250,000 ha, mostly of countryside.
 A large part of this consists of parks and agricultural estates attached to country houses, but there are many countryside properties which were acquired specifically for their scenic or scientific value.
 The Trust owns or has covenant over about a quarter of the Lake District; it has similar control over about 12% of the Peak District National Park (e.g. South Peak Estate and High Peak Estate).

 Most National Trust land, about 200,000 ha, consists of tenant or in-hand farms, where public access is restricted to rights of way and sometimes additional routes.
 At Wimpole Estate in Cambridgeshire, the home farm is open to the public.
-The Trust also owns forests, woods, downs and moorland.
+The Trust also owns forests, woods, downs, and moorland.
 These areas are generally open to the public free of charge, as are some of the parks attached to country houses (others have an admission charge).

-The Trust owns or protects roughly one-fifth of the coastline in England, Wales and Northern Ireland (780 mi), and has a long-term campaign, Project Neptune, which seeks to acquire more.
+The Trust owns or protects roughly one-fifth of the coastline in England, Wales, and Northern Ireland (780 mi), and has a long-term campaign, Project Neptune, which seeks to acquire more.